 Welcome back to our Diabetes Emergency Kit series.
 In Part 1, we talked about the importance of being prepared with a day-to-day emergency kit.
 Now we will look at preparing for a natural disaster or an emergency event.
-Click here to revisit Part 1 and click here to check out our Virtual Roundtable on Diabetes Emergency Kits.
+Click here to revisit Part 1, check out Part 3 here and click here to check out our Virtual Roundtable on Diabetes Emergency Kits.

 Natural Disaster or Emergency Event Diabetes Emergency Kits and Plans